aekram43/Arkon/README.md

   </a>
 </div>

-Evmos is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
+Arkon is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
 It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.

 **Minimum Specification**<br>